epharadar/dac-exercise/docs.md

-This documentation describes how to use the Pavel intelligent toothbrush.
+This documentation describes how to use the Pavel very intelligent toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.